excell-mobility/example-x509-authentication/integrate-a-service-into-excell-platform.md

 This can easily be done using one of the many available Open Source implementations of JSON Web Token.
 Select a library for the language of your choice [here](https://jwt.io/).

-The verification process in the ExCELL Broadcasting Service in version 2 is handled in [this](https://github.com/excell-mobility/broadcasting-service/blob/develop/src/Broadcasting/Api/Validation.php) class, [lcobucci/jwt](https://github.com/lcobucci/jwt) was chosen as JWT library:
+As an example, the verification process in the ExCELL Broadcasting Service in version 2 is handled in [this](https://github.com/excell-mobility/broadcasting-service/blob/develop/src/Broadcasting/Api/Validation.php) class, [lcobucci/jwt](https://github.com/lcobucci/jwt) was chosen as JWT library: